 See our individual state research guides for information on each state's statutes, as well as local laws.
 For more information on laws passed by local governing bodies, see Municipal Codes: A Beginner's Guide (Law Library of Congress).
 For complete listings of citations and sources of statutes and laws for each state, refer to your Bluebook.

 Note that you can sometimes find multi-state surveys or multi-state issue-trackers online, such as on the websites of law firms or organizations that are interested in tracking specific topics across jurisdictions.
 The National Conference of State Legislatures also often has multi-state bill-tracking for specific, current topics (to begin, hover over "Research" and scan for a relevant entry in the "Topics" list).

-Finally, American Law Reports (ALRs) also track a single, narrow legal issue across all U.S. jurisdictions (U.S. states, federal circuits, etc.).
+Finally, American Law Reports (ALRs) also track a single, narrow legal issue across all U.S. jurisdictions.
 They typically include substantive analysis and useful research tools (such as a Table of Laws and cross-references to other secondary sources and research tools).
-It is always worth checking to see if there is a relevant ALR available on your topic when conducting multi-jurisdictional legal research.
-ALRs are available on both Westlaw and Lexis (you may find them to be organized in a more user-friendly way on Westlaw).
+ALRs are available on both Westlaw and Lexis.